Commitment to Character

 Getting from the mountain to downtown Whitefish is not only easy, it’s FREE!
 The Shuttle Network of Whitefish (S.N.O.W.)
 Bus provides free rides between the resort and town throughout the day and into the evening.
 There are 10 stops in the town of Whitefish and the bus drops off/picks up at both the Base Lodge and Mountain Village on the mountain.

 The S.N.O.W.
-Bus is fully paid for by businesses that are members of the Big Mountain Commercial Association, a local non-profit organization, and through three annual fundraising events: Winter Wine Festival held in January, Winter Brewfest held in March and the Summer Brewfest held in August.
+Bus is fully paid for by businesses that are members of the Big Mountain Commercial Association, a local non-profit organization, and through three annual fundraising events: Winter Spirit Festival held in January, featuring local distilleries as well as wine and beer tasting, as well as the Winter Brewfest held in March and the Summer Brewfest held in August which bring in regional breweries and cideries.

 Commitment to Consistently Improving the Guest Experience